KennyK-N/Kenny-s-portfolio-website/README.md

 # Personal Portfolio Version 1 (will continue to work on)
-# Used index inorder to host the website
+# Used index for html name inorder to host the website
 website: https://kennyk-n.github.io/Kenny-s-portfolio-website/